 The Remaining Balance Is Forgiven

-After 20 or 25 years of repayment, the remaining student loan balance is forgiven.
+The remaining student loan balance is forgiven after 20 or 25 years of repayment.
 The repayment term depends on the type of income-driven repayment.
-The repayment term is 25 years for ICR and IBR, and for borrowers who have graduate school loans under REPAYE.
-The repayment term is 20 years for PAYE and for borrowers who have only undergraduate loans under REPAYE.
+The repayment term is 25 years for ICR and IBR and for borrowers with graduate school loans under SAVE.
+The repayment term is 20 years for PAYE and borrowers with only undergraduate loans under SAVE.
 However, this balance is taxed unless you qualify for public service loan forgiveness.

 Interest Could be Paid

-The federal government pays all or part of the accrued but unpaid interest on some loans in some of the income-driven repayment plans.
+The federal government pays all or part of the accrued but unpaid interest on some loans in some income-driven repayment plans.

 Credit Scores Are Not Impacted

-Income-driven repayment plans will not hurt the borrower’s credit scores.
+Income-driven repayment plans will not hurt borrowers’ credit scores.
 Borrowers who make the required monthly loan payment will be reported as current on their debts to credit bureaus, even if the required payment is zero.

 Disadvantages of Income-Driven Repayment Plans